Accident at Home Compensation Claims

 Need more advice on whether you may have a domestic accident claim?

 Accidents at home can often be less straightforward than those that occur on the road or in public places.
 There may be no witnesses to the incident, and it may not be easy to prove how your injuries were caused.

 A specialist solicitor will be able to provide advice and information regarding a claim for an accident at home and can answer your initial questions on a no-obligation, confidential basis.
 For more information, speak to an advisor on 0800 376 1001.

 Claim time limits for accidents in the home

 As with most other categories of personal injury claim, compensation for claims for accidents in the home are subject to a three-year time limit.
-This is dated from either the date of the accident, or the date you were informed of your diagnosis, provided that you were not immediately aware you were injured.
+This is dated from either the date of the accident or the date you were informed of your diagnosis, provided that you were not immediately aware you were injured.

-How a compensation award could help
+How could compensation help you?

 It is recognised by the Courts that an accident at home can have serious and life-altering repercussions.
 Injury compensation may be awarded for:

 - loss of earnings while you are unable to work